-Macedonian troops fire stun grenades at migrants on border
+Macedonian troops fire stun grenades at migrants

 Idomeni, Greece — Macedonian police fired stun grenades Friday to disperse thousands of migrants stuck in a no man’s land with Greece and clashed with them as they desperately tried to rush over the border, a day after Macedonia’s government declared a state of emergency on the frontier to halt a human tide heading north to the European Union.